Idemili North

-Idemili North is a Local Government Area in Anambra State, south-central Nigeria.
-Towns that make up the local government are Abacha, Abatete, Eziowelle, Ideani, Nkpor, Obosi, Ogidi, Oraukwu, Uke, Umuoji.
+Idemili North is a Local Government Area in Anambra State, South-Central Nigeria.
+Towns that make up the local government are: Abacha, Abatete, Eziowelle, Ideani, Nkpor, Obosi, Ogidi, Oraukwu, Uke, Umuoji.
+Its headquarters is located in Ogidi.
+It is part of the Greater Onitsha Metropolis.
+Idemili North falls under the Anambra North senatorial district in Anambra state.
+As at the 2006 census, this LGA has a total population of 431,005 people.